Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: Measurement Framework

 There are two distinct approaches to generate unique identifiers for users on the Web.
 One is ‘stateful,’ where the client’s browser saves identities locally, as a long string, usually via HTTP cookies or JavaScript APIs, and later retrieve these unique IDs to identify the same users across websites.
 The second type of ID generation is ‘stateless,’ and is based on information about the browser and/or network to create a unique ‘snapshot’ fingerprint of the user in a given moment based on browser’s type, canvas/font, web traffic, audio settings, and battery levels.
 These identifiers are not saved locally by clients’ browsers but are observed and probably saved by trackers \cite{10.1145/2872427.2882991,10.1145/2976749.2978313,Yang2020,Karaj2018WhoTracksMeMT}.

 We pivot our empirical observations around both third-party identification cookies and JavaScript fingerprinting functions that assign a dynamic ‘advertising identifier’ to users as they browse the Web.
 Those ‘advertising Identifiers’ are a key prerequisite for the industry to address a user for personalized/targeted advertising since all user-centric data is associated with it \cite{IAB2020}.
-Despite the default block of third-party cookies by several browsers, Google, that operates the browser with the largest market share \cite{Statista.2024}, has recently announced that third-party cookies are here to stay, making the collapse on online contexts via cookie IDs a viable object of study \cite{TomsGuide.2024}.
+Despite the default block of third-party cookies by several browsers, Google, that operates the browser with the largest market share \cite{Statista.2024}, has recently announced that third-party cookies are here to stay, making the collapse of online contexts via cookie IDs still very relevant \cite{TomsGuide.2024}.